Six Steps to a Dreamy Nutcracker with Kids (with Insider Tips!)

 6. Enjoy the Show!
 (And have an exit strategy)

 Nutcracker is a wonderful ballet for children, with an engaging story and many short, colorful dances.
 That said, take a look around before the lights go down to determine the easiest way out of the theater in case anyone gets restless.

 Need a band-aid or a cough drop?
 There’s a first-aid room on the lower level.
 This can also be used as a mother’s room/lactation room.

 If you need a break or to leave the auditorium during the show, you can still see what’s happening onstage.
 There’s a special Family Viewing Area on the Dress Circle level.
 There you can watch the performance unfold on a screen in a welcoming space that allows children to move and/or talk about the performance while experiencing it.

 Stretch your legs by exploring the Opera House at intermission (right after the snow scene).
-You can visit the Shop at SF Ballet on the second floor, use the restroom, get a snack, and/or burn off some extra energy.
+You can visit main SF Ballet Shop on the south Mezzanine (second floor) and a Shop kiosk on the south side of Main Lobby, use the restroom, get a snack, and/or burn off some extra energy.
 This is a great time to chat about the first part of the performance.
 What did you like best?

 And don’t forget to document your Nutcracker experience (but not during the performance, it’s not allowed).
-There are Nutcracker-themed backdrops set up on two different levels of the opera house.
+There are holiday-themed backdrops set up on various levels of the Opera House.
 And there’s a photogenic sleigh on the north side of the lower level that you can sit in for photos.
 If you share to social media, tag @SFBallet and #SFBNutcracker.